thomasboyt/jam-buds/README.md

 ## Run in development

-First, copy over `_env` to `.env` and fill it out.
+First, copy over `.env.defaults` to `.env` and fill it out.
 There's lots of API key provisioning and stuff to do there.

 Make sure your `.env` has your username replaced for the DB connection, then set up your database: